GREAT KINGSHILL 1800s

 There was little that the local planning authorities could do to slow down the speed with which this transformation took place.
 Successive governments, both right and left, made it crystal clear in various planning appeal decisions that further housing was a priority not to be thwarted.
 For example in an appeal decision concerning the development of Lanes Holding in Boss Lane in 1965, now known as Limmers Mead, the Government's Inspector observed that 'there was an urgent need for more dwellings in this area which was subject to much housing pressure.
 Residential development in such areas could not be achieved without avoiding some degree of change in the character of the locality.'

-In order to cope with the increase in development, main drainage was installed throughout the area in 1960/61 and the cesspool emptying vehicles, affectionately known as 'scent bottles', gradually disappeared.
-Other changes include the erection of a small sports pavilion on the recreation ground in 1957, substantially enlarged in 1995.
-The old Village Hall was extended in 1977 partly from funds raised by a hard-working sports and social committee originally formed in 1970 to raise money for a new Village Hall on a new site.
-The allotments running along the southern side of the recreation ground were transferred to the Red Lion meadow to allow for a much-needed enlargement of the recreation ground together with, the provision of a new children's play area in 1978.
-Finally, a brand new and attractive Hughenden Parish Council Office was built in 1999 in Common Road facing the recreation ground.
+In order to cope with the increase in development, in 1960/61 mains drainage was installed throughout the area and the cesspool emptying vehicles, affectionately known as 'scent bottles', gradually disappeared.
+Other changes included the erection of a small sports pavilion on the recreation ground in 1957, substantially enlarged in 1995, which became the home of Great Kingshill Cricket Club.
+The Club celebrated its centenary in 1990 and continues to flourish.
+The old Village Hall was extended in 1977, partly thanks to funds raised by a hard-working sports and social committee originally formed in 1970.
+The allotments running along the southern side of the recreation ground were transferred to the Red Lion meadow to allow for a much-needed enlargement of the Common together with, the provision of a new children's playground in 1978.